Chris Sawyer: Tycoon games (1994–2004)

-Inspired by Sid Meier's Railroad Tycoon, Sawyer began to develop his own title which made use of an isometric gameworld system he had been designing as a personal project.
-His management simulation game Transport Tycoon was released by MicroProse in 1994 and became a classic of the "tycoon" series of games.
-A year later, he improved and extended the game, giving it the title Transport Tycoon Deluxe.
-The title sold well, and Sawyer immediately sought to create a sequel.
+Inspired by Sid Meier's Railroad Tycoon, Sawyer began to develop his own games which making use of an isometric game world system he had been designing as a personal project.
+His management simulation game Transport Tycoon was released by MicroProse in 1994 and became a classic of the Tycoon series.
+A year later, he improved and extended the game as Transport Tycoon Deluxe.
+The game sold well, and Sawyer immediately sought to create a sequel.

-While working on the basic game engine for this sequel, Sawyer had used some of the revenue from Transport Tycoon to travel across Europe and the United States and developed an interest in roller coasters, having ridden over 600 of them by the 2010s, inspiring what would become RollerCoaster Tycoon.
-Sawyer developed RollerCoaster Tycoon in x86 assembly language by himself, using only the services of freelance graphic designer Simon Foster and composer Allister Brimble.
-After creating RollerCoaster Tycoon, he resumed work on the sequel for Transport Tycoon, but again postponed it to create RollerCoaster Tycoon 2.
-Upon completing that project, he resumed his work on the Transport Tycoon sequel, finally releasing it in 2004 as Chris Sawyer's Locomotion.
+While working on the game engine for this sequel, Sawyer began development of RollerCoaster Tycoon.
+Sawyer had been interested in the engineering aspect of roller coasters for some years, but had only ridden a handful of them, including Wild Mouse at Blackpool Pleasure Beach and Thunder Loop Express at Loudoun Castle.
+He developed the game in x86 assembly language by himself, using only the services of freelance graphic designer Simon Foster and composer Allister Brimble.
+Sawyer later used some of the revenue from Transport Tycoon to travel across Europe and the United States, and developed a lifelong interest in roller coasters.
+After creating RollerCoaster Tycoon, he again resumed work on the sequel for Transport Tycoon, but again postponed it to create RollerCoaster Tycoon 2, which launched in 2002.

+Upon completing that project, he returned to work on the Transport Tycoon successor, which finally released in 2004 as Chris Sawyer's Locomotion.
+The game was built atop the engine used by RollerCoaster Tycoon, which by that point appeared dated, and the AI and user interface were poorly received.

-Sawyer also served as a consultant for Atari in the development of RollerCoaster Tycoon 3, which was designed by Frontier Developments.
-Sawyer understood that further development of the franchise would require 3D graphics but was not interested about that and left it to Frontier.
+Sawyer also served as a consultant for Atari in the development of RollerCoaster Tycoon 3, which was designed by Frontier Developments and released later in 2004.
+Sawyer had understood that further development of the franchise would require 3D graphics but was not interested and left the work to Frontier.

 Departure from industry (2005–2010)

 In November 2005, Sawyer sued Atari, claiming that they had failed to pay him certain royalties.
-Atari sued Sawyer for damages in 2007, and the two settled out of court for an undisclosed amount paid to Sawyer in February 2008.
-Due to a combination of the legal issues with Atari, and a general detest of the violent nature of video games of the time, Sawyer temporarily stepped away from video games after the release of Locomotion.
+Atari counter-sued Sawyer for damages in 2007, and the two settled out of court for an undisclosed amount paid to Sawyer in February 2008.
+Due to a combination of the legal issues with Atari, and a general distaste of the violent nature of video games of the time, Sawyer temporarily stepped away from video games after the release of Locomotion.
 In an interview, Sawyer also cited a desire to take a break after working on games for 20 years, to spend more time on his personal interests.
+Asked about the period by Wired he replied that he "made a few trips to ride roller coasters around the world."